fabri1983/eternity2_solver/README.md

 - primitive arrays whenever possible to reduce memory usage and better local data access.
 - *bitwise operations* and *micro optimizations*.
 - *minimal perfect hash function* to quickly access neighbour tiles.
-- *sparse bit set* from [Brett Wooldridge](https://github.com/brettwooldridge/SparseBitSet) as a faster support for neighbour existence.
+- *sparse bit set* from [Brett Wooldridge](https://github.com/brettwooldridge/SparseBitSet) as a faster test for neighbour existence.
-- lot of *JVM flag tweaks* to reduce thread pressure, GC pressure, JIT compiler parameters, etc.
+- lot of *JVM flag tweaks* to reduce thread pressure, GC pressure, use of JIT compiler parameters, etc.

 There are two versions of the same solver:
 - one using a **thread pool** to spawn as many tasks as logic cores the runtime platform provides (is configurable).